-- 6.3.1.
-The purpose of the restrictions on transfers is to ensure an even competition and that clubs are not significantly disadvantaged by the transfer of players. - 6.3.2.
-A Junior Restricted Player may not transfer to a team that already has three or more junior restricted players. - 6.3.3.
+6.3.1.
+The purpose of the restrictions on transfers is to ensure an even competition and that clubs are not significantly disadvantaged by the transfer of players.

+- 6.3.2.
+A Junior Restricted Player may not transfer or Local Interchange to a team that already has three or more junior restricted players. - 6.3.3.
 If multiple Junior Restricted Players are wanting to transfer to the same team it will be on a first in basis as to who will be eligible to transfer if the maximum number of Junior Restricted Players is reached. - 6.3.4.
-A Junior Player requires the permission of BACT to transfer more than two times between the ages of 12 and 17 (inclusive).
+Transfers of players from one club to another between Junior Summer Open and Junior Premier League are not permitted unless approved by BACT. - 6.3.5.
+A JPL/Junior Summer Open Player requires the permission of BACT to transfer more than two times between the ages of 12 and 17 (inclusive).